colllten/Find-a-Boiler/README.md

 # Project 5 -- FindABoiler
 ## Instructions:
 ### Setting up the Server
-- Profile pictures will need to be saved onto your computer so they can be displayed by the server.
-Pick any three random pictures from Google and copy their absolute paths and paste them into lines 44, 45, and 46.
-It is optimal that they are saved into the SRC folder of the project.Then on line 61:37 in Server.java, insert the file name of whatever profile picture the admin login will have.
+- Profile pictures are included in the download and are labeled `ProfilePic1.jfif`, `ProfilePic2.jfif`, and `ProfilePic3.jfif`so they can be displayed by the server.
+Copy the absolute paths of ProfilePic1, ProfilePic2, and ProfilePic3 and paste them into lines 44, 46, and 48.
+It is optimal that they are saved into the SRC folder of the project.
   - Example for ProfilePictureFrame.java lines 44, 46, 48
     - `ImageIcon icon1 = new ImageIcon("C:\\Users\\Colten\\IdeaProjects\\PJ5\\src\\ProfilePic1.jfif");`
     - `ImageIcon icon2 = new ImageIcon("C:\\Users\\Colten\\IdeaProjects\\PJ5\\src\\ProfilePic2.jfif");`
     -  `ImageIcon icon3 = new ImageIcon("C:\\Users\\Colten\\IdeaProjects\\PJ5\\src\\ProfilePic3.jfif");`

-  - Example for Server.java 61:37
-    - `new JLabel("ProfilePic1.jfif")));`
 - Comments will be under these lines for clarity, reading `//GRADER: ...`